 Given that I was with 73rd Troop Command for 12 years, it was my favorite unit.
 The mission was vital and an honor to support.

 A few of my great friends set up a phenomenal retirement lunch for me in early February 2019.
-The food was delicious, but the people were what made it special for me.
+The food was delicious, but the people made it special for me.

 I out-processed at Fort Knox, Kentucky.
 I was excited, happy, sad, nervous, and optimistic (all simultaneously) when I was handed my final paperwork.
 Twenty-two years had finally come to fruition.
 Twenty-two years – It is true what they say about time; it goes by so fast.
 There are so many stories I could share.
 But for now, these short paragraphs will have to do.